DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-04-20-investigating-free-text-responses-from-apply.md

 The free text inputs for subjects are largely a mix of subjects which are not listed in the fixed list (English, physical education), or degrees where the candidate has done a mix of subjects (Mathematics and physics).

 We’ll look at whether we’re able to add the common subjects that are not in the current degree subject list.
-We can do the same for the common dual subjects, but there are lots of dual subject combinations. -We need toto do analysis on these to work out what would be the best thing for Register to store.
+We can do the same for the common dual subjects, but there are lots of dual subject combinations.
+We need to do do analysis on these to work out what would be the best thing for Register to store.

 ## Next steps